Introducing Cambridge

 Two Cambridge churches are among the most photographed in the region and are within sight of each other.
 St Andrew’s Anglican Church is one of the oldest buildings in Cambridge, having been built in 1881 and the tip of its spire is the highest point in town.
 Across Victoria Street is a converted church, now housing Good Union Bar & Restaurant originally built in 1898

-Home Accommodation Things to Do Events Meet Eat, Drink & Shop Visitor Essentials Call Cambridge i-Site
+Home Accommodation Things to Do What's On Meet Eat, Drink & Shop About Cambridge Call Cambridge i-Site

 The perfect base to explore